nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 ### Partial
 * Allows split across multiple files
 * Each participant must have the `partial` declaration
-* Typically ised in WPF, Winforms
+* Typically used in WPF, Winforms
   * one file is auto-generated
   * one file is human edited